Anthony Carfano: Criminal career

 At this time, mob associate and Florida gambling operator Meyer Lansky persuaded the Mafia Commission that both Miami and Miami Beach should be considered "open cities", places in which any crime family in the country could set up operation.
 Despite Carfano's objections, Costello persuaded him to cooperate with Lansky.
 By the late 1950s, Carfano had carved out a multi-million dollar gambling empire in South Florida.
 Florida crime boss Santo Trafficante Sr., based in Tampa, controlled the majority of the state, but was closely aligned with the New York bosses and his counterparts in New Orleans.

-Family power play

-In the late 1940s, Vito Genovese was extradited from Italy to New York, but managed to escape the murder charges.
-Genovese now set about retrieving control of the family from Costello.
-Over the prior decade, Genovese had garnered much support from the "blue collar faction" of the crime family, the soldiers who carried out the street level crimes and had felt neglected under Costello's rule, while higher level crime family members within the "white collar faction" led by Costello carried out and oversaw the operations such as union and labor racketeering, stock scams and political corruption.
+In a show of support for Costello, Carfano flew to New York from Florida to meet with him.
+In retaliation for supporting Costello, Vito Genovese ordered his right-hand-man and caporegime Anthony "Tony Bender" Strollo to murder Carfano.